Influence of Trotterization error on single-particle tunneling: Discrete Semiclassical Approximation

 For the particular case of Hamiltonian~(\ref{eq:single-particle_Hamiltonian}), the classical Hamiltonian is given by $-J\cos p+h\left(x\right)$, and the positions of the classical turning points are described by $\sin p=0$, or $E-h\left(x\right)=\pm J$.
 If $dp/dx\neq0$ at such point (where $p(x)$ is found from the classical equation of motion), the $x$ axis is split by the turning point into classically allowed and classically forbidden region.
 At sufficiently large distances from the tuning point, the semiclassical solution becomes applicable, but one still has to connect the amplitudes of the semiclassical wave functions at either sides of the turning point.
 To do that, one needs to provide a solution for the vicinity of the tuning point, possibly exploiting.
 These two solutions are then matched together by their asymptotic forms.
 In order for this procedure to work, there has to be an overlap in the regions of applicability of the two approximations with spatial sizes that fit many de~Broglie wave length, so the phase change $\frac{1}{a}\intop^{x}p\left(x\right)dx\propto\intop^{x}dx/\lambda(x)$ is large as one traverses the overlap region.

 One particularly important case where the vicinity of the critical point can be analyzed is the case of smooth potential that can be expanded as $h\left(x\right)\approx h_{0}+\alpha\left(x-x_{0}\right)$ in a sufficiently large neighborhood of the classical turning point $x_{0}$.
 One then distinguishes two cases: standard turning point $p=0$, corresponding to $h_{0}=E+J$, and anomalous tuning point, for which one has $h_{0}=E-J$.
-Both these cases are analyzed below.
+Both these cases are analyzed below in the respective subsections.

+The existence of anomalous turning points leads to a different structure of the classically allowed region in comparison to the textbook case of quadratic dispersion law.
+In particular, if the potential $h(x)$ has a local minimum at $h\left(x_{\min}\right)=h_{\min}$, finite band width of the kinetic term implies that at energies higher than $J+h_{\min}$ one expects a forbidden zone to appears in the middle of the well.
+The quantization conditions involving anomalous turning points are then required to accurately describe the resulting eigenlevels.